-4. Chantry Road Playground Description: Chantry Road Playground is a Local Area for {Play (LAP) and is owned by Saxmundham Town Council.
-In reasonably close proximity Chantry Road Playground is adjacent to the town centre. to the community it serves Demonstrably special to a The playground is an essential feature of town life local community and holds a providing facilities for 4 - 6-year-olds. particular local significance Local in character and is not The playground is in character with a town recreational an extensive tract of land space and is approximately 0.5 hectares and not an extensive tract of land.
+4. Chantry Road Playground

+Description: Chantry Road Playground is a Local Area for {Play (LAP) and is owned

+by Saxmundham Town Coun cil.

+In reasonably close Chantry Road Playground is adjacent to the town

+proximity to the centre.

+community it serves

+Demonstrably special to a The playground is an essential feature of town life

+local community and holds providing facilities for 4 - 6-year-olds.

+a particular local

+significance

+Local in character and is The playground is in character with a town

+not an extensive tract of recreational space and is approximately 0.5 hectares

+land and not an extensive tract of land.